libreddit/libreddit/README.md

 > An alternative private front-end to Reddit

-# ⚠️ SHUT DOWN ⚠️
+# ⚠️ Why do I get TOO MANY REQUESTS errors? ⚠️
-## As of July 12th, 2023, Reddit's API changes, that were designed to kill third-party apps and content scrapers who don't pay [large fees](https://www.theverge.com/2023/5/31/23743993/reddit-apollo-client-api-cost), went into effect for projects like Libreddit.
+## As of July 12th, 2023, Libreddit is currently not operational as Reddit's API changes, that were designed to kill third-party apps and content scrapers who don't pay [large fees](https://www.theverge.com/2023/5/31/23743993/reddit-apollo-client-api-cost), went into effect.
 [Read the full announcement here.](https://github.com/libreddit/libreddit/issues/840)
+## One of the project maintainers is working towards keeping this project alive to some extent: https://github.com/libreddit/libreddit/issues/836

 ![screenshot](https://i.ibb.co/QYbqTQt/libreddit-rust.png)